sanskrit/raw_etexts_english/blogs/manasataramgini/2013-03-05_the-lesson-of-arjuna.md

 +++
-title = "The lesson ofxa0arjuna"
+title = "The lesson of arjuna"

 +++
 The third paNDava, as an impetuous warrior, the embodiment of the great